UKCloud/documentation/articles/openstack/ostack-how-use-api-sso.md

 ## Downloading your RC file

-Please see the Bind your OpenStack credentials section of [How to use the OpenStack Command Line](ostack-how-use-cli.md) on where to get your RC file.
+See the *Bind your OpenStack credentials* section of [*How to use the OpenStack Command Line*](ostack-how-use-cli.md) for details on where to get your RC file.

-[!NOTE]
+> [!NOTE]
-You will require the v3 version.
+> You will require the v3 version.

 ## Modifying your RC file